rkres001/outreach/README.md

 This is a [Jekyll](https://jekyllrb.com/) website that uses [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) for style.

-When the server is running (above) then editing any file automatically triggers a rebuild of the site.
+When the Jekyll server is running then editing any file automatically triggers a rebuild of the site.

 ## Adding content with Markdown